Latent Diffusion Model without Variational Autoencoder: Methodology

 \textbf{\ours~diffusion.} Unlike prior approaches that construct diffusion models on low-dimensional VAE latent spaces~\citep{ldm},~\ours~Diffusion treats the high-dimensional~\ours~feature space as the target distribution, trained using the flow matching objective defined in~\Cref{equ:fm}.
 Specifically, for $256 \times 256$ images, the DINOv3-ViT-S/16+ encoder produces a $16 \times 16 \times 384$ feature map, compared with the $16 \times 16 \times 4$ VAE latent in DiT~\citep{dit}.
 While training diffusion models in such high-dimensional spaces is generally challenging and prone to unstable convergence~\citep{sana}, the well-dispersed semantic structure of~\ours~features makes training stable and efficient.
 Consequently,~\ours~Diffusion converges faster and achieves superior generative quality compared with VAE-based diffusion.
 Moreover, since hidden states in diffusion models typically have channel sizes larger than 384~\citep{dit},~\ours~Diffusion does not incur inference inefficiency.
 As shown in~\Cref{sec:inference_efficiency}, its strong semantic continuity also enables few-step sampling, yielding superior inference efficiency.

 \textbf{\ours~training pipeline.} The training is conducted in two stages.
 In the first stage, we optimize only the Residual Encoder and the~\ours~Decoder with the reconstruction loss defined in~\citep{ldm}.
 However, naively training in this way causes the decoder to over-rely on the Residual Encoder, and the mismatch in numerical ranges between the DINO and residual outputs can compromise the semantic discriminability inherited from DINO.
 To address this, we align the Residual Encoder outputs with the DINO feature distribution, ensuring that the added residual dimensions do not distort the original semantic space.
-In the second stage,~\ours~Diffusion is trained under the settings of SiT~\citep{sit}, with QK-Norm~\citep{qknorm} applied and the per-channel~\ours~feature space normalized to stabilize training.
+In specific, for each training batch, let $F_D$ denote the DINOv3 features and $F_R$ the residual features.
+The alignment is performed by normalizing $F_R$ to match the batch statistics of $F_D$: